 Microsoft, Cigna form coalition for digital records of COVID-19 vaccination

-The project, called Vaccination Credential Initiative, aims to help people get encrypted digital copies of their immunization records stored in a digital wallet of their choice, the companies said in a statement on Thursday.
+A key aim of the project, called Vaccination Credential Initiative, is to help people store encrypted digital copies of their immunization records in a digital wallet of their choice, the companies said in a joint statement on Thursday.

-Individuals without smartphones would receive paper printed with QR codes containing the credentials, they said.
+These records could eventually be used, with an individual's consent, by colleges that are trying to re-open or even for entry into concerts in the future, Joan Harvey, an executive at Cigna unit Evernorth told Reuters.

+The coalition wants to provide governments and employers access to a "solid, widely accepted verification program" that could help them bring people back to work and resume public events, Harvey added.

 In the United States, where vaccines from Pfizer Inc PFE.N and Moderna Inc MRNA.O have been authorized for emergency use, vaccinated individuals receive a vaccination card or printout.

-The current system does not readily support convenient access, control and sharing of verifiable vaccination records, the companies said.
+The current system does not readily support convenient access and sharing of vaccination records, the companies said.

+Individuals without smartphones would receive paper-based QR codes which link to their vaccine records.

 ((Amruta.Khandekar@thomsonreuters.com;))